-Thanks to our generous partners, there are thirty merit-based scholarships currently available, ranging from $3,000 to $12,000.
+Thanks to our generous partners, there are more than twenty merit-based scholarships currently available, ranging from $3,000 to $12,000.
 All scholarships are awarded on the basis of academic excellence, community service, and leadership.
 The finalists are announced every spring.
 They then attend our national convention in July when the winners of each individual scholarship are selected.
 Scholarship winners have gone on to succeed in careers ranging from computer science and engineering to civil rights law and international diplomacy.

 The following requirements apply to all applicants:

 - Must be legally blind (PDF) in both eyes.

 - Must be residing in the United States, the District of Columbia, or Puerto Rico.